Muhamkha40/informationsecurity-course/h1tasks.md

 - The guy also mentions about flaws in systems so technically Attackers could, declare people dead and create fake identities.
 - Chris tells many things that hackers could do and governments didn't do anything against them.
 - Jack at the end also mentions a youtube channel that has mind blowing talks "Chris Rock Defcon".

+# a) Security hygiene
+There are somethings that a normal person could do to stay safe.
+Starting by using strong and unique passwords.
+Secondly, enable multi-factor authentication this system will make sure multiple times that it is the owner who is trying to login.
+Other than this devices might be locked using fingerptints.
+For companies employees could keep a log and monitor if there is some weird activity.
+Should'nt download stuff from unknown sources.
+People working could avoid typing their passwords when more people are around.

+# b) Make-belief boogie-man